 Whilst fresh turmeric looks like it’s been unearthed from the soil of another planet, its healing powers and flavour-packed uses are truly out of this world.
 Here’s why it’s time to get acquainted with the vibrant and versatile root, enjoy its endless health benefits, and why there’s much, much more to it than curry.

-Fresh turmeric is a bright orange-fleshed root-like subterranean stem (aka a rhizome) famous for its compounds that have powerful anti-inflammatory, antioxidant and antibacterial properties.
+Fresh turmeric is a bright orange root-like subterranean stem (aka a rhizome) famous for powerful anti-inflammatory, antioxidant and antibacterial properties.
 A member of the ginger family, it has been used in Indian Ayurvedic and Chinese medicines for centuries to heal wounds, treat skin conditions, inflammations and infections.

-Also known as Indian saffron, jiang huang, haridra or haldi, in its powdered form it’s often tucked away in the spice cupboard and brought out when curry or rice dishes call for its mild, warm peppery flavour and a distinctive shot of yellow colouring.
+Also known as Indian saffron, jiang huang, haridra or haldi, in its powdered form it’s often tucked away in the spice cupboard and brought out when curries call for a distinctive shot of yellow colouring.
 The main active ingredient is curcumin and research has shown low rates of certain types of cancer in countries where people eat curcumin over long periods of time.

 In the same way that its relation fresh ginger is different from dried ginger, so too is fresh turmeric.
-Dried turmeric is made by peeling, boiling, drying and grinding the rhizomes – losing some of its essential oils and punch the drying process but providing warmth and colour.
+Dried turmeric is made by peeling, boiling, drying and grinding the rhizomes – losing some of its essential oils and punch but still providing warmth and colour.

 How do I prepare fresh turmeric?

-How to prepare fresh turmeric: peel it, grate it, love it.
+How to prepare fresh turmeric: peel it, grate it, slice it.

 What can I do with fresh turmeric?